 November 27, 1950, Lawrence W. Wetherby became the 48th Governor of Kentucky.
 Because three members of Wetherby’s close family had been killed in automobile accidents on the state’s roadways, improving roads was a high priority.
 Wetherby authorized the building, re-building, or re-surfacing of nearly 6,000 miles of roads during his administration.

-March 15, 1851, Beattyville, Kentucky was established.
+March 15, 1851, Beattyville was established.
 The city is nestled in a valley where the North Fork and South Fork rivers come together to create the head waters of the Kentucky River.
 Beattyville is named for a local land owner Sam Beatty in 1843.

 July 27, 1953 Korean War Ended.

 November 1, 1955, Vietnam War Began.

 April 30, 1956, Alben Barkley’s sudden death remains a legendary moment in American Politics.
 Barkley was telling 1,000 students at Washington & Lee University in Lexington, VA: “I’m glad to be a junior [senator], I’m glad to sit on the back row; for I would rather be a servant in the House of the Lord than to sit in the seats of the mighty.”
 Barkley then had a heart attack and tumbled into a microphone stand, collapsing in front of his shocked audience.
 To add to the drama, Mrs. Barkley was in the audience and watched helplessly as her husband died.
 Barkley was returned by a special 10-car train home to Paducah, near his hometown, where he was born in a log cabin.